8base/sdk/README.md

-# sdk
+# 8base SDK

-Easy-to-use JavaScript SDK for working with 8base
+Set of JavaScript SDK packages for easy working with 8base.